juicedata/juicefs-csi-driver/docs/en/administration/ai-assisted-deployment-guide.md

 ## Coverage and limits {#coverage}

-The assistant covers cluster readiness, documented installation, static and dynamic provisioning, edition-specific authentication, StorageClass/PV/PVC relationships, CSI components, Mount Pods, sidecars, cache, Operator, production readiness, workload acceptance, and focused troubleshooting.
+The assistant covers cluster readiness, documented installation, static and dynamic provisioning, edition-specific authentication, StorageClass/PV/PVC relationships, CSI components, Mount Pods, sidecars, cache, Operator, production readiness, workload acceptance, focused troubleshooting, and source-level tracing at the deployed CSI release or commit.

-It does not infer Secret fields, Console settings, image tags, Helm values, or manifests from another edition or version.
-If current documentation does not establish a field or command, it stops and requests minimal sanitized evidence or Support confirmation.
+Public CSI Driver source establishes only the open-source orchestration path; it does not establish Enterprise client, Metadata Service, distributed-cache, or other private implementation behavior.
+The assistant does not infer Secret fields, Console settings, image tags, Helm values, or manifests from another edition or version.
+If current documentation and matching public source do not establish a field or command, it stops and requests minimal sanitized evidence or Support confirmation.

 ## Safety and acceptance {#safety}